 The European Strategic Energy Technology Plan (SET-Plan) aims to accelerate the development and deployment of low-carbon technologies.
-It seeks to improve new technologies and bring down costs by co-ordinating research and helping to finance projects.
+It seeks to improve new technologies and bring down costs by coordinating national research efforts and helping to finance projects.

-The SET-Plan promotes research and innovation efforts across Europe by supporting technologies with the greatest impact on the EU's transformation to a low-carbon energy system.
+The SET-Plan promotes research and innovation efforts across Europe by supporting the most impactful technologies in the EU's transformation to a low-carbon energy system.
 It promotes cooperation amongst EU countries, companies, research institutions, and the EU itself.

-The SET-Plan includes the SET-Plan Steering Group, European Industrial Initiatives, the European Energy Research Alliance, and the SET-Plan Information System.
+The SET-Plan comprises the SET-Plan Steering Group, the European Technology and Innovation Platforms, the European Energy Research Alliance, and the SET-Plan Information System (SETIS).

 SET-Plan Steering Group

-The European Industrial Initiatives (EIIs) bring together EU countries, industry, and researchers in key areas.
+The European Technology and Innovation Platforms (ETIPs) were created to support the implementation of the SET Plan by bringing together EU countries, industry, and researchers in key areas.
 They promote the market uptake of key energy technologies by pooling funding, skills, and research facilities.